Discover Kefalonia with Kids – 6 Reasons to Visit

 Kefalonia is perfect for all underwater explores, from experienced divers to holiday snorkelers.
 Many of the small coves around Kefalonia, shrouded in woodlands and mountains, making them the most serene beaches.
 The small coves are known for their underwater wildlife.
 Life in the coves has thrived and making them very special snorkelling spots.
 Arm the children with a snorkelling kit and see the joy on their faces when they look at everything in awe.

 Above the village of Peratata on a hill about 300 m high sits Agios Georgios castle, once the island capital, with Byzantine churches in the small village around the Venetian fortress ruins.
 Not far away, the Monastery of Agios Andreas has beautiful 16th century frescoes, discovered when the earthquake shook its walls, and now restored as a museum.

 6. Kefalonia Airport

-Hop on a plane and less than 4 hours later you could be at your Luxury Villa in Kefalonia of choice and exploring this sun-kissed island for yourself.
+Hop on a plane and less than 4 hours later you could be at your Family Friendly Kefalonia Villa with Private Pool of choice and exploring this sun-kissed island for yourself.